alfianchii/confess/README.md

 <p>Here are the prerequisites required for installing and running the application.</p>

--   PHP ^8.0 & Web Server (Apache, Lighttpd, or NGINX)
+-   PHP 8.2.8 & Web Server (Apache, Lighttpd, or Nginx)
--   Database (MySQL or PostgreSQL)
+-   Database (MariaDB w/ v11.0.3 or PostgreSQL)
 -   Web Browser (Firefox, Safari, Opera, or Brave)

 <h2 id="installation">💻 Installation</h2>